EmilDohne/PhotoshopAPI/docs/doxygen/index.rst

 Supported:
 	- Read and write of \*.psd and \*.psb files
 	- Creating and modifying simple and complex nested layer structures
+	- Smart Objects (replacing, warping, extracting)
 	- Pixel Masks
 	- Modifying layer attributes (name, blend mode etc.)
 	- Setting the Display ICC Profile
 	- 8-, 16- and 32-bit files
-	- RGB Color Mode
+	- RGB, CMYK and Grayscale color modes
 	- All compression modes known to Photoshop

 Planned:
 	- Support for Adjustment Layers
 	- Support for Vector Masks
 	- Support for Text Layers
-	- Support for Smart Object Layers
-	- CMYK, Indexed, Duotone and Greyscale Color Modes
+	- Indexed, Duotone Color Modes

 Not Supported:
 	- Files written by the PhotoshopAPI do not contain a valid merged image in order to save size meaning they will not behave properly when opened in